sarimarton/cyrena-workspace/README.md

- cyrena-umbrella
+# cyrena-workspace

-Lerna repo for developing powercycle with example apps
+Workspace repository for developing Cyrena with example apps